 Even the production’s only glaring mistake—the mishap with a razor in editing the end of “Isolation”, adds to the beauty of this flawless album.

 The cover artwork for Closer was designed by both Martyn Atkins and Peter Saville.
 The photograph on the cover was taken by Bernard Pierre Wolff, and is an image of Jesus and Mary from Appiani family tomb in the Cimitero Monumentale di Staglieno in Genoa, Italy.

 The tomb is from the same cemetery that was also chosen for the sleeve for “Love Will Tear Us Apart”.
 Bassist Peter Hook would later personally visit these tombs for the first time in 2015, thirty-five years after the release of both the album and single.

-Watch above the 2007 documentary on the band, where Peter Saville comments that he, upon learning of singer Ian Curtis’s suicide, expressed immediate concern over the album’s design, remarking “we’ve got a tomb on the cover of the album!”
+Watch below the 2007 documentary on Joy Division, where Peter Saville comments that he, upon learning of singer Ian Curtis’s suicide, expressed immediate concern over the album’s design, remarking, “we’ve got a tomb on the cover of the album!”

 Order the album here.